mpostol/TP/README.md

 ## 1.9.
 See also

+- [Programming in Practice - External Data Management - Structural Data; Video course, 2026][udemyStructuralData]
+- [Programming in Practice - External Data Management - Streaming Data; Video Course; 2026][udemyBitStreams]
-- [Programming in Practice - Information Computation; Udemy course, 2023][udemyPiPIC] - Information Computation means a process engaging a computer (a physical device) to process information as a series of actions or steps taken to achieve a particular result or help to fulfill a task.
+- [Programming in Practice - Information Computation; Video course, 2023][udemyPiPIC] - Information Computation means a process engaging a computer (a physical device) to process information as a series of actions or steps taken to achieve a particular result or help to fulfill a task.
 The main challenge is that information is abstract.
 Precisely speaking, it is a kind of knowledge that cannot be processed directly by any physical device.
 Generally speaking, To resolve this inconsistency two main topics are covered.
 The first one refers to selected aspects of information modeling using types as descendants of a coding system.
 The second one covers program architecture design patterns to improve the design and deployment of the computer behavior description using a program implementing an algorithm.
-- [Programming in Practice - Executive Summary; Udemy course; 2021][udemyPiPES]; The course explains the role of this repository as the extended examples storage that is a foundation for the Programming in Practice paradigm.
+- [Programming in Practice - Executive Summary; Video course; 2021][udemyPiPES]; The course explains the role of this repository as the extended examples storage that is a foundation for the Programming in Practice paradigm.
 The course is for all serious about the improvement of the software development skills education methodology.
 - [Programming in Practice; GitBook eBook](https://mpostol.gitbook.io/pip/) - The content of this eBook is auto-generated using the Markdown files collected in this repository.
 It is distributed online upon the open access rules.
 - [Discussion panel][Discussion]
 - [Postół.
 M, Object-Oriented Internet](https://youtube.com/playlist?list=PLC7zPvgw-YbyWss-0j_waddacgroLFTzi) This playlist on YouTube addresses research results on the systematic approach to the design of the meaningful Machine to Machine (M2M) communication targeting distributed mobile applications in the context of new emerging disciplines, i.e. Industry 4.0 and Internet of Things.